mathspp/mathspp/pages/02.blog/what-learning-apl-taught-me-about-python/item.md

 In APL, `age>17` determines whether the value `age` is greater than `17`.
 If `ages` is a list of ages, like `18 15 42 73 5 6`, then `ages>17` just works!

-Take a look at the example below, where I set `age` to `40`.
+This is what APL would return as a result:

 ```apl
       18 15 42 73 5 6 > 17
 1 0 1 1 0 0
 ```

+Notice how each number in the list `1 0 1 1 0 0` corresponds to a single comparison.
+For example, the last `0` is the result of computing `6 > 17`.
-That second comparison would be roughly equivalent to this Python code, _if_ it worked:
+The APL code would be roughly equivalent to this Python code, _if_ it worked:

 ```pycon
 >>> ages = [18, 15, 42, 73, 5, 6]